karlssberg/Motiv/README.md

 Motiv is a .NET library that supercharges your boolean logic.

-It allows you to package your boolean expressions into strongly typed propositions which can then be re-used, re-combined and then queried to determine if they are satisfied by a given model—thus simplifying the deduplication of your domain logic.
+It allows you to package your boolean expressions into strongly typed propositions which can then be conveniently re-used, re-combined and then queried to determine if they are satisfied by a given model.
+And if so required, it will also give an explanation as to _why_.

 Optionally, custom objects (referred to here as _metadata_) can be associated with propositions so that when models are evaluated, only those propositions that actually influenced the final boolean result have their metadata yielded.

-Typically, the metadata is a human-readable `string` that explains why a proposition was satisfied or not (referred to here as an _assertion_), but it could equally be a POCO object that contains explanations in different languages, or even a stateful object to drive behavior elsewhere in an application.
+Typically, the metadata is a human-readable `string` that explains why a proposition was satisfied, or not (referred to here as an _assertion_), but it could equally be a POCO object that contains explanations in different languages, or even a stateful object to drive behavior elsewhere in the application.

 #### What can I use the metadata for?
 * **User feedback** - You require an application to provide detailed and accurate feedback to the user about why a